Zhachory1/scikit_ml/README.md

 # scikit_ml
-Hands-On Machine Learning with Scikit-Learn and Tensorflow notebooks by me, Zhach.
+Hands-On Machine Learning with Scikit-Learn and Tensorflow notebooks by me, Matt.